-- An STT shall only be performed while a WGS is in control of the lift. - NOTE 3: An STT can be carried across shifts if a WGS is present and in control of the work (e.g., transfer at shift change from one WGS to another WGS). - 4.3.1 EIP Preparation, Issue, and Implementation (see Appendix B for workflow)
+- An STT shall only be performed while a WGS is in control of the lift - NOTE 3: An STT can be carried across shifts if a WGS is present and in control of the work (e.g., transfer at shift change from one WGS to another WGS). - 4.3.1 EIP Preparation, Issue, and Implementation (refer to Appendix B)

-The intent of CFN-1312 and CFN-1313, is to protect people.
+The intent of CFN-1312A and CFN-1312B is to protect people.
 If any doubt exists regarding the level of protection that an isolation might provide, any potential hazards and mitigation necessary shall be fully addressed via the Job Hazard Analysis (JHA) process.
-Following are requirements for positions within the EIP process:

-- NOTE 1: No work shall proceed within the boundary of the EIP until the isolation points are verified, the permit has been signed as issued by the TA, and the PR and/or AE for the working group have signed on the permit accepting the permit and zero-energy has been verified. - The PR performs a walkdown of the equipment or system boundary and identifies the recommended protective measures and safety isolation management measures. - NOTE 2: Temporary grounding is a protective measure.
-If a temporary ground (earth) is required on any equipment or cable, the ground is tagged with a DANGER tag and included on the EIP.
+NOTE 1: No work shall proceed within the boundary of the EIP until the isolation points are verified, the permit has been signed as issued by the TA, and the WGS and/or AE for the working group have signed on the permit accepting the permit and zero-energy has been verified.